Sign Up. Stay Informed.

 Dolphins observed in the sea grass meadows of North Chandeleur Island.

-Various species of fish, including Red, Gray, and Lane snappers, utilize the waters surrounding the islands as nursery grounds.
+The Chandeleur Islands are also an integral part of the Gulf of Mexico’s abundant fish and shellfish resources.
+The island provides aquatic habitat and nursery grounds for near threatened, threatened and/or endangered species such as Lemon Sharks and Gulf Sturgeon.
 The area is the only nursery ground for lemon sharks in the Northern Gulf of Mexico.
 Dr. Michael Dance, an Assistant Professor with the Louisiana State University College of the Coast and Environment, observed that the islands also support Gulf sturgeon from the Pearl River, Pascagoula, and Mobile River breeding stocks.

 Restoration Plan